Bogdan-Zinovij/open-data-manage-system/README.md

    ```sh
    npm install
    ```
+3. Got to `src/js` directory.

-3. Create a local instance of the database by executing `Model.sql` SQL script which is in `src/sql` directory.
+4. Create a local instance of the database by executing `Model.sql` SQL script which is in `src/sql` directory.

-4. Create `.env` file in the `src/js` directory and fill it with your own configuration data as follows:
+5. Create `.env` file and fill it with your own configuration data as follows:

    ```sh
    MYSQL_HOST=MYSQL_HOST